-Much like the farm at Kings Park, the colony was eventually purchased by the state of New York and becoming the Manhattan State Hospital, where it then grew into a vast complex housing thousands of patients in over 100 buildings.
-Two notable structures were built here; one being several ward groups connected by corridors that stretched approximately one mile long.
+Much like the farm at Kings Park, the colony was eventually purchased by the state of New York and became known as the Manhattan State Hospital, where it then grew into a vast complex housing thousands of patients in over 100 buildings.
+Two notable complexes were built here; one being several ward groups connected by corridors that stretched approximately one mile long.
 The elegant architecture and length of the building led to its name as the "String of Pearls."
-The other complex with a unique layout was called the "Sunburst," which resembled a spoked wheel - the spokes were treatment wards connected to a central hub, with a curved, circular corridor connecting them all.
-A fire department with 10 employees was created in 1907, and a large medical building and a secure unit were constructed in the middle of the century.
+The other complex was called the "Sunburst" which resembled a spoked wheel - each spoke was a treatment ward connected to a central hub, with a curved, circular corridor connecting them all.